 Full-Time Academic Employment:

-Associate Professor (Tenured), Department of Philosophy and Religious Studies, Marist College, July 2013-present
+Associate Professor (Tenured) and Co-Director of the Cognitive Science Program, Department of Philosophy and Religious Studies, Marist College, July 2013-present

 Assistant Professor (Tenure-Track), Department of Philosophy and Religious Studies, Marist College, July 2007-June 2013

 Visiting Assistant Professor, Department of Philosophy, Franklin & Marshall College, fall 2005-spring 2007

 University of Rochester, Ph.D. in Philosophy, 2005

 Biola University, B.A. in Philosophy, cum laude, 1995